dmbarbour/wikilon/docs/AboutABC.md

 ABCD allows ABC to iteratively grow into a high-performance language while preserving ABC's simple semantics.
 Every ABCD program expands trivially into an ABC program.

 ABCD will greatly improve the performance of ABC interpreters.
 We gain efficiency by doing more useful work per opcode.
 If we have opcodes for multiplying matrices, and our program does a lot of that, we'll be spending a greater portion of our time in our pre-compiled matrix multiplication code rather than parsing opcodes and shuffling data.
-ABCD has great potential for *Collections Oriented Programming* (see below).
+ABCD has great potential to enable high performance *Collections Oriented Programming* (see below).
 Because interpreters are much simpler to implement or integrate than compilers, ABCD will also improve the accessibility of ABC.

 ABCD requires careful standardization to support code distribution (streaming, ABC resources).
 Fortunately, it is easy to experiment with ABCD-like extensions within a runtime.
 We can take advantage of this technique long before we standardize, and we can empirically prove the utility of certain accelerators.